 The scenery in the cloud forest was quite magic, though it wasn’t particularly cloudy.
 In fact, it happened to be such a clear day that we were lucky enough to get clear views of Arenal Volcano from the viewing platform, which doesn’t happen very often.

 Monteverde Cloud Forest Reserve is home to a spectacular abundance of wildlife.
 However, wildlife is difficult to spot in the rainforest and not-surprisingly we didn’t see much on our hike through the forest.
 We heard a few birds, but the only one we actually saw was the Black Guan.
 Probably simply because it’s a very large bird and it makes a lot of noise.

 Most Monteverde animals stay concealed during the day and emerge only after the sun has set.
 There is a video monitor at the visitor centre that plays footage from the camera traps in the area, and I was happy to see a puma selfie.

 There are plenty of fun things to do in Monteverde, but since we only had one full day in the area, we concentrated on wildlife watching hotspots.

 After a very late lunch, we headed to Monteverde Reserve, to the Hummingbird Gallery.
 We hoped to spot an Olingo, but it didn’t show.

 The hummingbirds, however, were out in force.
-Being there in that tiny garden surrounded by dozens upon dozens of tiny brilliantly colored birds, that beat their wings too fast for a human eye to see, was absolutely awe-inspiring.
+Being there in that tiny garden surrounded by dozens upon dozens of tiny brilliantly coloured birds, that beat their wings too fast for a human eye to see, was absolutely awe-inspiring.
 There are 14 different species of hummingbirds that visit the gallery, although we were only able to identify half a dozen of them.

 I would’ve liked to stay at the gallery longer to see what animals visit the feeders at night, but it was closing and we also had to rush to join the spotlighting walk that we booked with Kinkajou night walk outfit in town.